menu

 Hall is a tiny town located in the state of New York.
 With a population of 202 people and just one neighborhood, Hall is the 964th largest community in New York.
-Hall has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Hall has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Hall is a decidedly white-collar town, with fully 89.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hall is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hall who work in healthcare (20.60%), office and administrative support (16.58%), and sales jobs (12.06%).